The Number One Reason People Give Up On Their Dreams Boil Down To This

 The Reverence of Child Prodigies

 One of the worst comparison traps stemming from the Deadline Illusion is comparing our adult abilities to child prodigies.
-When we do this, we make the horrendous mistake of believing that talented children have nowhere else to go but up in their skills and opportunities, contradicting how reality operates.
+When we do this, we make the horrendous mistake of believing that talented children have nowhere else to go but up in their skills and opportunities.
+Reality contradicts this assumption with ample examples.

 Social psychologists have dispelled these illusions for many child prodigies.
 Most prodigies end up far worse off later in life because they don't build resilience to life's turbulence.
 High expectations coupled with a lack of coping skills turn them to destructive influences such as drugs, sex, and entertainment to distract them from their struggles.

 Even with the best guardrails, such as mentors, talent managers, and other adults in their lives, child prodigies are subject to the same influences as their peers.
-These guardrails may do more harm than good, causing prodigies to rebel and destroy their guardrails to explore what else is out there.
+These guardrails may do more harm than good, prompting prodigies to rebel and tear them down to explore what lies beyond.

 Regardless of our talents and dispositions, we are all subject to the rollercoaster of life.
-Where we start is influential in determining whether we enjoy or endure the journey.
-Starting too far up only sets most of us up for a big fall, whereas if we spend more years climbing up, we get stronger and appreciate the view even more when we overcome adversity.
+Where we start shapes whether we enjoy or endure the journey.
+Starting too high only sets most of us up for a big fall, whereas if we spend more years climbing, we get stronger and appreciate the view even more as we overcome adversity.

 These late bloomers have a wealth of experience to contribute, and despite the life problems that come with aging, they persevere.